PeaonLeon/I2C-MoistureSensor-w.-LightIndication/README.md

 ( Value can be changed in Void-Loop )

-# Updates will follow in near future
+# Updates will follow in near future.